Impala Project hero

 Material preparation

-Machining & assembly
+Machining and assembly

 • Challenges1/2